DoganM95/CP2077-Modding-Guide/README.md

+# Cyberpunk 2077 Modding Guide

-# Intro
+## Intro

-Personal guide for cyberpunk 2077, to get started with modding by writing own scripts and db modifications.
-The guide contains methods (redmod) that are not popular but necessary to do at least once, to understand how modding for this game works.
-Afterwards, the most state-of-the-art method can be used only and other methods be left behind, to ensure gradual learning.
+A comprehensive guide to modding Cyberpunk 2077, focusing on script and database modifications.
+It covers REDmod, advances to Redscript, and concludes with TweakXL.

+## Preliminaries
-- Every time `./` is used, it references the game's root directory, e.g. `C:/Games/Steam/Cyberpunk 2077/`
+Root Directory Reference: `./` denotes the game's root directory, e.g., `C:/Games/Steam/Cyberpunk 2077/`.

 # Getting started